Filiberto Rivera

-Filiberto Rivera (born September 28, 1982), also known as "Fili", is a Puerto Rican professional basketball player who plays for Cangrejeros de Santurce of the BSN in Puerto Rico.
-Rivera has played in the NCAA, NJCAA and the Baloncesto Superior Nacional (BSN), and has also played internationally in Germany and Italy.
-He was a member of the Puerto Rican National Team.
+Filiberto Rivera (born September 28, 1982), also known as "Fili", is a Puerto Rican professional basketball player for Gigantes de Carolina of the Baloncesto Superior Nacional (BSN), in Puerto Rico.
+Rivera has played in the NCAA, NJCAA, and has also played internationally in Germany and Italy.
+He was also a member of the Puerto Rican national team earlier in his career.